Yoseph-gitter/TesfaLetnsaene/README.md

 # TesfaLetnsaene
-Virtual classroom for teachers to create content and for and students to take lessons and track their progress and results.
+Virtual classroom for teachers to create content and for students to take lessons and track their progress and results.

 This software is designed to create a virtual classroom environment for less fortunate students and teachers.
 It allows the teacher to create content for students in a certain grade and also provides functionality to create homeworks, assignments, quizs and greade reports.